Spyro: The Legend of Spyro reboot trilogy (2006–08)

 The Legend of Spyro is a game trilogy that is part of the Spyro the Dragon series.
 It acted as a reboot to the original series.
 The games use a combination of close-combat and platforming gameplay, though the gameplay is more oriented towards combat than previous games in the Spyro series were.
 The story revolves around Spyro, the protagonist, and his efforts to stop Malefor, The Dark Master, from destroying the world.

 The first installment of this game is titled The Legend of Spyro: A New Beginning.
 It focuses on Spyro's origins as a legendary purple dragon and his quest to stop Cynder, the black dragon waging war against the world.
 He meets Ignitus the Fire Guardian, a red dragon who tells him about his past and offers to train him in his newly discovered ability to breathe fire.
 Spyro must then embark on a quest to various worlds to rescue the other three Guardians; Volteer, the Electric Guardian, Cyril, the Ice Guardian, and Terrador, the Earth Guardian.
 Each guardian trains him in a new elemental breath to help him on his journey and eventual fight with Cynder herself.

+Michael Graham, one of Sierra Entertainment producers of The Legend of Spyro trilogy, stated that they never planned to do a trilogy.
+They developed top line concepts for a story arc that they felt could potentially span over three games, yet no actual plans were made beyond A New Beginning, so they did not know if the story would continue.

+On October 25, 2007, it was announced that the film rights for Spyro the Dragon had been purchased by The Animation Picture Company.
+Daniel and Steven Altiere wrote the script, which was going to be based on the recently released The Legend of Spyro trilogy.
+The film was going to be titled The Legend of Spyro 3D and was planned to be made from Los Angeles, California, with animation by a South Korean animation studio, Wonderworld Studios.
+The film was planned to be produced by John Davis, Dan Chuba, Mark A.Z.
+Dippé, Brian Manis, and Ash Shah, and distributed by Universal Pictures.
+Mark A.Z.
+Dippé was going to direct the film, which would've made it the first theatrical film Dippe directed since Spawn.
+This film was originally planned for released in theaters on Christmas 2009 for the United States and Canada, but it was delayed to April 10, 2010, for its North American release.
+It was later confirmed by Daniel Altiere that the movie had been cancelled due to decisions made by Activision (now part of the larger Xbox division) to go in a different direction, which was later revealed in the form of Skylanders.